evanmathew/netflix_sql_data_analysis/Hard Business SQL Questions/Readme.md

 ### 7. **Trending Content Additions**

-- **Question**: Identify time-based insights, such as determining spike which years or months saw the most content additions
+- **Question A**: Identify time-based insights, such as determining spike which years or months saw the most content additions
 - **Answer**:
   ```sql
   WITH CTE AS (